cvs-health/testilo/README.md

 - a digesting function
 - a report object

-The `multiDigest` module digests all the reports in the `process.env.REPORTDIR_SCORED` directory.
-The `multiDigest()` function in that module takes one argument: a digesting function.
+The `multiDigest` module digests a collection of scored reports.
+The `multiDigest()` function in that module takes two arguments: a digesting function and a collection of scored reports.

-The digesting function defines the digesting rules.
+A digesting function defines digesting rules.
 The Testilo package contains a `procs/digest` directory, in which there are modules that export digesting functions.
 You can use one of those digesting functions, or you can create your own.

 ### Invocation